 The base possible side effects of caffeine are very easy to avoid in most individuals who use the substance responsibly.
 However, there are individuals who are extremely sensitive and cannot consume caffeine without dealing with sleep issues (insomnia) or an uncomfortable wired feeling.

-Important Note: Overdoses of caffeine can cause an over stimulation of the central nervous system (CNS).
-This may cause irritability, rapid heart rate, irregular bowel movements, muscle twitching and general poor mood.
+Important Note: Overdoses of caffeine can cause an overstimulation of the central nervous system (CNS).
+This may cause irritability, rapid heart rate, irregular bowel movements, muscle twitching, and general poor mood.
 Very high doses may also cause depression, disorientation and even hallucinations in bad cases.
 Damage to the bones (rhabdomyolysis) is also possible.
 Massive doses can also lead to death.
 Doses of a large nature that may cause death are most commonly associated with taking pure caffeine in powder form.

 Caffeine is administered orally.
 The best way to take caffeine is simply by drinking the beverage that contains it.
-For larger doses it will be found in various fat burners and pre-workouts, generally all are over the counter.
-You can also take caffeine in its pure raw form, but this is advised against in most all cases.
+For larger doses it will be found in various fat burners and pre-workouts, generally, all are over the counter.
+You can also take caffeine in its pure raw form, but this is advised against in almost all cases.
 It is very easy to overdo pure caffeine doses and is the primary reason death would ever be caused.
 It’s not common at all for severe complications to occur from caffeine use when taken in a drink or supplement form.
 It truly takes massive amounts to cause damage in such cases.
 But powder and pure caffeine can be very dangerous.